 The good news for marketers is that Signal integrates first-party data collection, cross-channel identity resolution, data onboarding and activation capabilities into a single platform for targeting and media activation.
 With one data taxonomy and zero hand-offs between vendors, Signal simplifies and streamlines all of these processes to collapse the execution from as much as five business days to a matter of mere minutes.

 All of this happens in real time.
 How fast is that, exactly?

 - The Signal platform offers cross-channel data collection, recognition and distribution to DSPs/SSPs in just 50 milliseconds.

 - Signal can onboard 1 million records in less than 30 minutes

 Other point solutions simply aren’t built to collectively address these challenges; they can’t be customized to keep up with always-on consumers.

 And marketers can rest assured that Signal’s platform was built with privacy by design, enabling brands to safely and securely share first-party data while always adhering to privacy best practices.

 Today’s consumers move quickly, and you can’t afford to wait for days to match cross-channel data.
 Fortunately, you don’t have to wait any longer.
 And you don’t have to give up your data to an Internet giant to reach authenticated customers at scale.

-Download our ebook, First-Party Data: The Marketer’s Secret Weapon, to learn how Signal empowers brands and publishers to leverage their own data for real-time, people-based marketing.
+Download our ebook, First-Party Data: The Marketer’s Secret Weapon, to learn how Signal empowers brands and publishers to leverage their own data for real-time marketing.